Islandora/documentation/docs/user-documentation/searching.md

 - _Server index status_ is a count of the total number of items returned from an unfiltered empty search.
 Generally speaking, this should match the total number of items indexed.
 See the [Drupal 8 Search API FAQ](https://www.drupal.org/docs/8/modules/search-api/getting-started/frequently-asked-questions#server-index-status) for more details.
 - _Cron batch size_ displays how many items will be indexed when Drupal's cron runs.

-The _View_ tab also provides links to some common actions. **Start Indexing Now** allows you to start a indexing job for a specified number of items (default is 'all').
+The _View_ tab also provides links to some common actions. **Start Indexing Now** allows you to start an indexing job for a specified number of items (default is 'all').
 You can also specify how many items should be indexed in each batch (default is '50').
 The other links allow a repository manager to queue all objects for reindexing, clear the index, or rebuild tracking information.

 #### Edit Tab

 The _Edit_ tab allows repository managers to configure how the index works as a whole, including the Index name, the data sources — entity types — it can index (including which specific content types or taxonomies will be indexed), which server it is connected to, and other SOLR-specific options.

 _Content_ (types) is the only data source enabled by default.
 Selecting _Taxonomy term_ will enable searching taxonomies which is recommended if the repository uses taxonomies for subjects or other discovery points.
 Once the data sources are enabled a configuration box for each of them will appear in a section just below the list of data sources.
 This allows repository managers to select which content types (or taxonomy vocabularies) will be included in the index.
-By default all the content types, and vocabularies if the taxonomy data source is enabled, are indexed.
+By default, all the content types, and vocabularies if the taxonomy data source is enabled, are indexed.

 !!! note "Defaults"